Daniel-KM/Omeka-S-module-SearchSolr/README.md

 sudo su - solr -c "/opt/solr/bin/solr restart"
 ```

+Warning: Solr is a java application, so it is very slow to start, stop and
+restart.
+You may need to wait five minutes between two commands.

 Solr is automatically launched and available in your browser at [http://localhost:8983].

 Solr is available via command line too at `/opt/solr/bin/solr`.
+You may want to
+add yourself to the solr group (`sudo usermod -aG solr myName`).

 If the service is not available after the install, you can create the file "/etc/systemd/system/solr.service",
-that may need to be adapted for the distribution, here for Centos 8 (see the [solr service gist]):
+that may need to be adapted for the distribution, here for CentOs 8 (see the [solr service gist]):

 ```ini
 # put this file in /etc/systemd/system/ as root